What is construction management?

 Average Salary

-Construction Managers oversee and manage multiple functions within the construction process, including people and budget management, policy creation and documentation and stakeholder management.
-This role has lots of responsibilities over a variety of areas and requires excellent leadership, communication and organisational skills.
+Oversees multiple functions within the construction process.
+This role’s responsibilities include people and budget management, policy creation and documentation and stakeholder management.

 Construction Foreman